 Green grass stains on rugs in high traffic areas are common in the summer months, and they can usually be removed with enzyme- based carpet cleaners.
 If those fail, you can try an oxygen-based bleach that is labelled as safe for rugs.

 If an at-home manicure has left a mess on the carpeting or couch, you can remove the stain with ordinary household products, but don’t make the mistake of trying to rub the stain away with nail polish remover.
 Instead, moisten the stain with cold water and then spray it with an ordinary hair spray about 20 times.
 Pour a little rubbing alcohol onto the stain and then scrub with a firm bristled brush.
 Add cold water to the stain as you scrub.
 You may need to repeat the spraying and scrubbing a few times to remove it all.

 A candle can enhance the ambiance of a room, but its wax can cause major headaches if it ends up spilled.
 To remove a waxy stain, use a butter knife to scrape off as much as of the large chunks as possible and then run the vacuum.
 Next, lay a damp cotton towel over the stain and run a hot iron over it.
 The wax will melt from the heat and stick to the cloth, eliminating the stain.

-If stains persist despite using these methods, it’s a good idea to seek the help of a professional cleaning service.
-Orbit Cleaning Australia would be glad to assist you with your stain remove all problem and other cleaning needs. contact us today for a free quote.
+If stains persist despite using these methods, it’s a good idea to seek the help of a commercial cleaning service.
+Orbit Cleaning Australia would be glad to assist you with your stain remove all problem and other cleaning needs.
+Contact us today for a free quote.